 A stress fracture can occur as a result of prolonged repeated loads on the legs.
-Long distance runners are susceptible to this type of injury.
+Long distance runners are particularly susceptible to this type of injury.
 A stress fracture in athletes occurs mainly in the lower leg and foot (in the calcaneus, navicular and metatarsal bones).
 Exercise will only worsen the foot pain, so resting is the best way to recover.

 Symptoms of a stress fracture

-Treatment of foot stress fracture
+Treatment of a foot stress fracture

 What can the athlete do about it?

-- See a sports Doctor for advice.
+- See a sports doctor for advice.

 - Rest for 6 to 8 weeks if a stress fracture is suspected.
 Use crutches if necessary.